2019 New York Giants season: Schedule

 Note: Intra-division opponents are in bold text.

 Game summaries

 Week 1: at Dallas Cowboys

+Despite a strong opening drive for the Giants resulting in a touchdown by Evan Engram, the Giants defense failed to get off the field for virtually the entire day, allowing five consecutive touchdown drives to the Cowboys.
+The Giants offense could not keep up, as some questionable play call decisions by head coach Pat Shurmur took more potential points off the board.

 For the third consecutive season, the Giants began at 0–1.
 This was their fifth consecutive loss to the Cowboys.
-Eli Manning set a franchise record being the first Giant to play 16 seasons, and first round pick Daniel Jones made his NFL debut in the late stages of a blowout loss.
+Eli Manning set a franchise record becoming the first Giant to play 16 seasons, and first round pick Daniel Jones made his NFL debut in the late stages of a blowout loss.

 Week 2: vs. Buffalo Bills

 The Giants scored a touchdown on their opening drive and struggled to move the ball afterwards.
 With the loss, the Giants fell to 0–2.
 This game is notable for being Eli Manning's final start before being benched in favor of rookie Daniel Jones.

 Week 3: at Tampa Bay Buccaneers

 Rookie quarterback Daniel Jones made his first career start ahead of 16-year veteran Eli Manning.
-The Giants emerged victorious after erasing an 18-point deficit thanks to 336 passing yards and four total touchdowns from Jones, including the game-winning rushing touchdown on 4th and 5 with 1:16 to play.
+The Giants emerged victorious after erasing a 28-10 deficit thanks to 336 passing yards and four total touchdowns from Jones, including the game-winning rushing touchdown on 4th and 5 with 1:16 to play.
 Tampa Bay still had a chance to win, but Matt Gay missed the game-winning field goal as time expired.
 With their first win of the 2019 season, the Giants improved to 1–2, though star running back Saquon Barkley left the game after spraining his ankle.

 Daniel Jones became the first Giants QB since Charlie Conerly in 1948 to have two passing and two rushing touchdowns in the same game.
 He was named the NFC Offensive Player of the Week for his performance.